 They also have a tad of sugar, but the addition of applesauce, banana and carrot help.
 They are subtly sweet.
 You could possibly substitute zucchini for the carrot, but it adds more moisture so add a little more flour if you do.

-You can add any kind of nuts you have on hand.
+You can add any nuts you have on hand.
 I made these with pumpkin seeds and walnuts.
-The basic recipe is very good even without the addition of chocolate chips or nuts!
+The basic recipe is very good, even without the addition of chocolate chips or nuts!
 Enjoy!
-These are more cake-like than cookies made with more fat.
+These are more cake-like than cookies made with more butter.

 Oh, and the secret ingredient….
 QUINOA.
 I love that they have a little more protein to balance the carbs.